ntampellini/TSCoDe/README.md

     pip install -r requirements.txt

 After these have been installed, if you haven't already, you should [request a licence for MOPAC2016](http://openmopac.net/form.php).
 After installation, be sure to add the MOPAC folder to your system PATH, to access the program through command line with the "mopac2016" command.
-To test this, the command `mopac2016` should return a text message.
+To test this, the command `mopac2016` should return a text message with a link to the online manual.

 ## Usage